wongzc/learning-notes/Notes/MySQL/MySQL-Log.md

             - save binlog to disk (if `sync_binlog` = 1)
             - server API to set redo log status as commit
     - fail during 2 stage commit
-        - MySQL scan redlog sequentially, if any redo log in prepare stage, cehck if XID in binlog
+        - MySQL scan redo log sequentially, if any redo log in prepare stage, check if XID in binlog
         - XID not in binlog: fail before binlog saved, rollback
         - XID in binlog: fail after binlog saved, commit
-    - uncommited transaction redo log also saved in disk, but will rollback if system fail & restart
+    - uncommitted transaction redo log also saved in disk, but will rollback if system fail & restart
-        - binlog only save to disk when commited
+        - binlog only save to disk when committed
     - problem of 2 stage commit:
         - high disk I/O
             - binlog save in binlog cache